icook/vagrant-jenkins/README.md

 ## Jenkins

-Jenkins is running on the default 8080 port, as is not being proxied behind a webserver.
+Jenkins is running on the default 8080 port, and is not being proxied behind a webserver.

 ## Getting Started